- Purpose of the Fund

 - Institutional Repository

-The Libraries' Open Access Author Fund has been exhausted for fiscal year 2022-2023.
-Please check back after July 1 for future funding.
+The Libraries' Open Access Author Fund has been retired.
+We thank the Dean of Libraries for her previous support from 2016-2023.
 If you have any questions about this, please contact Marian Armour-Gemmen at email@example.com.

 Purpose of the Fund

-- Be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct,
+- the Open Access Scholarly Publishers Association to find publishers who are members or adhere to its Code of Conduct

 Open Access Author Fund Committee